Tareq Kamleh: Later life and death

 Tareq Kamleh is currently wanted by the Australian Federal Police for crimes of terrorism and faces up to 25 years in jail if he returns to Australia.
 An arrest warrant has been filed for Tareq Kamleh in Adelaide, Australia, claiming offences he apparently committed in Raqqa in 2015 after fleeing Australia, including joining and aiding a terrorist organization.

 Tareq Kamleh was reported to have died during the battle of Raqqa in September 2017, reported by multiple Islamic state fighters on their Twitter accounts.
 Whilst this death has not been confirmed by reliable sources, it was proposed he either died in the bombings of Raqqa in late 2017 or was taken prisoner by the Syrian Democratic Forces.
 This is less likely as his capture should have been reported on by now.
 Lastly, it is possible Kamleh fled Raqqa and is still at large.
 These three possibilities were reported by different Islamic state fighters.

+In February 2025 Kamleh appeared as the mainn protagonist in a documentary [ZDF] while being imprisoned at the Military Basis of Syrian Democratic Forces in Hasaka with his face censored.